Gianluigi Quinzi: Junior career

 Initially Quinzi applied himself to Alpine skiing, gaining a second place in the championships of the Trentino-Alto Adige; but at seven years old, after leaving other sports as well, he focused his efforts primarily on tennis.

-At the age of 8 he was noticed by the talent scout Nick Bollettieri who offered him a scholarship to his academy.
+At the age of 8 he was admitted to the academy of the talent scout Nick Bollettieri and he moved to Florida with his mother and little brother.

-He participated at the Little Mo, tournament played in Florida which is reserved for Under-10 players, and triumphed printing his name in the Hall of Fame of a tournament won in the past by players such as Serena Williams and Andy Roddick.
+In the same year he won at the Little Mo, tournament played in Florida which is reserved for Under-10 players.
 At thirteen years old, he became the youngest player in the ITF Junior rankings and the next year he triumphed in four tournaments in a row with a series of twenty victories.

-He started to be known early in Junior ITF tournaments: aged fourteen – in 2010 – he won the Honduras Junior Bowl, on clay court, by defeating in the final Walner Espinoza, becoming the youngest Italian player to win an ITF Junior tournament.
-With the excellent results obtained in 2010, Quinzi was nominated Player of the Year, in the category Under-14, by the European Tennis Association; before him, years before, previous nominees for this award have included Andy Murray, Novak Djokovic, Marin Čilić, Gaël Monfils, Kim Clijsters, Justine Henin and Anna Kournikova.
+gedfourteen – in 2010 – he won the Honduras Junior Bowl, on clay court, by defeating in the final Walner Espinoza, becoming the youngest Italian player to win an ITF Junior tournament.
+With the results obtained in 2010, Quinzi was nominated Player of the Year, in the category Under-14, by the European Tennis Association.

 Quinzi obtained his best result in Italy: in Milan he won the Trofeo Bonfiglio in 2012, beating Temür Ismailov in three sets.
 At the 2012 French Open Junior he was seeded No. 2.
 He was eliminated in the third round by British tennis player Kyle Edmund.
 At the 2012 Wimbledon Junior the young Italian, No. 3 seed, arrived in the semifinals where he lost to Luke Saville, who was No. 1 in the Junior ITF rankings and the returning champion from 2011.
 In September, he reached the 2012 US Open Junior quarterfinals, losing in three sets to the Japanese player Yoshihito Nishioka.